Skip to content

 ) -> Selector

-Create a Selector from a source name and location credentials.
+Create a Selector from a source name and location client.

 Parameters: